 Market the Property Effectively

-As a rental property owner in Leesburg, you want your property to have a high occupancy rate so it can generate income and continuous cash flow.
+As a rental property owner in Leesburg, you want your property to have a high occupancy rate so it can generate rental income and continuous cash flow.
 Remember that even if your property is unoccupied, you still need to pay for your financial obligations and other expenses associated with owning a property.

 To minimize your vacancies, you have to prepare your rental home to make it appealing to prospects.
 Marketing your rental property extensively is a great way to attract tenants.
 There are several listing sites where you can market your rentals on.
 You should also make use of rental signs, and your local network to spread the word.